-Each individual has the right of access to high quality health services on the basis of the specification and observance of precise standards.
-66
+Each individual has the right of access to high guality health services on the basis of the specification and observance of precise standards.66

-International agreements to which the Kyrgyz Republic is a party assign the state the responsibility for ensuring protection of the rights of each person to the highest achievable level of physical and psychological health.
+International agreements to which the Kyrgyz Republic is a party assign the state the responsibility for ensuring protection of the rights of each person to the highest achievable level of physical and psychological health.67

-In the Kyrgyz Republic, the law recognizes the right of the patient to access to quality medical and sanitary care at medical facilities, including private medical practices.
-The law also establishes penalties for the failure of persons that deliver health services to provide quality care.
-69 In order to improve the quality of medical care, the authorized body in the health sector maintains accreditation of people in the medical field, 70 controls the quality of medical care and disease-prevention services, coordinates the quality of education, ensures quality control, safety, and the effectiveness of medications.
+In the Kyrgyz Republic, the law recognizes the right of the patient to access to guality medical and sanitary care at medical facilities, including private medical practices.68 The law also establishes penalties for the failure of persons that deliver health services to provide guality care.69 In order to improve the guality of medical care, the authorized body in the health sector maintains accreditation of people in the medical field,70 controls the guality of medical care and disease-prevention services, coordinates the quality of education, ensures quality control, safety, and the effectiveness of medications.71

 - Article 14, section 4 of the Constitution of the Kyrgyz Republic.
 Article 91 of the Law "On protection of the health of citizens of the Kyrgyz Republic."
 Article 91 of the Law "On protection of the health of citizens of the Kyrgyz Republic."

-- Article 7 of the European Charter of Patients Rights.
+Article 7 of the European Charter of Patients' Rights.
 Article 12, paragraph 2 (d) of the International Covenant on Economic, Social and Cultural Rights.

-- Article 12, paragraph 2 (u) of the Emeritational Covernation in Economic, Social and Catteria Rights.
-Article 34, section 2, paragraph 2 of the Constitution of the Kyrgyz Republic.
+Article 12, paragraph 2 (0) of the international Covenant on Economic, Social and Council Arogens.
+Article 34, section 2, paragraph 2 (of the Constitution of the Kyrgyz Republic.
 Article 95 of the Law "On protection of the health of citizens of the Kyrgyz Republic."
 Article 10 of the Law "On protection of the health of citizens of the Kyrgyz Republic."
 Article 10 of the Law "On protection of the health of citizens of the Kyrgyz Republic."
 Article 10 of the Law "On protection of the health of citizens of the Kyrgyz Republic."
+Article 10 of the Law "On protection of the health of citizens of the Kyrgyz Republic."

+Article 8 of the European Charter of Patients' Rights.

+67 Article 12, paragraph 1 of the International Covenant on Economic, Social and Cultural Rights.

-Article 12, paragraph 2 (u) of the Law "On protection of the health of citizens of the Kyrgyz Republic." - Article 8 of the European Charter of Patients' Rights. - Article 12, paragraph 1 of the International Covenant on Economic, Social and Cultural Rights. - Article 12, padagraph for the International Covenant on Economic, Social and Cultum Article 72 of the Law "On protection of the health of citizens of the Kyrgyz Republic."
+Article 12, paragraph 10 m protection of the health of citizens of the Kyrgyz Republic."
+Article 2 of the Law "On protection of the health of citizens of the Kyrgyz Republic."
 Article 6 of the Law "On protection of the health of citizens of the Kyrgyz Republic."

-Article 6 of the Law "On protection of the health of citizens of the Kyrgyz Republic." - Article 10 of the Law "On protection of the health of citizens of the Kyrgyz Republic."
+Article 10 of the Law "On protection of the health of citizens of the Kyrgyz Republic."
 Here too, the authorized state body would most likely be understood to be the Ministry of Health or the national Obligatory Insurance Fund.